- 14.1.1. Updating Release Information

 Please make sure to read the history before you edit - there may be information that is relevant to your update there .

 The guidelines are the same as for adding a new release.

 14.1.2.
-If you want to do the same type of edit over many releases, post a message in the Database forum stating your intentions.
-This will ensure your updates are acceptable before you do them, and may help you get votes faster.
+If you want to do the same type of edit over many releases, post a message in the Database Forum stating your intentions.
+This will ensure your updates are acceptable before you do them, and it help you get votes faster.
 Link to the discussion on each of your edits, so other voters can read what is discussed.

 14.1.4.
 Valid information should never be removed from a submission.
 If there is valid information in the wrong field, it should be moved to the correct field, not deleted.

 14.2.
-You can see the whole history for edits to the release on the history page.
-You can find the link to this page from the main release page, the Edit Release link is on the top right of the page.
+You can see the whole history of edits done to the release on the history page.
+You can find the link to this page from the main Release page, the Edit Release link is on the top right of the page.